Quafadas/inspireRAD/site/docs/_docs/backward.mdoc.md

 The motivation for reverse mode differentiation, is that it is O(1).

 The implementation is fascinating from both a maths and implementation perspective.
-The reverse mode AD algorithm uses some cunning mathematics (not described here) and the directed (acyclic) graph of the calcualtion at that point.
-To use it;
+The reverse mode AD algorithm uses some cunning mathematics (not described here) and required you to build a directed (acyclic) graph of the calculation.
+Gradients are then pushed "backward" through the graph.
+An example
 ```scala mdoc:height=200

 import spire._